jessietcao/Menstruation-Tracker/README.md

 # Menstruation-Tracker

 Tracking the menstruation cycle is essential for observing patterns in its length, frequency and effects on an individual’s body.
-For this reason, this project is developed to fulfill these purposes, improving the personal convenience and the general well-being of the users by allowing the users to record their menstruation cycle and generate predictions for future cycles.
+For this reason, this project is developed to fulfill these purposes, improving the personal convenience and the general well-being of the clients by allowing them to record their menstruation cycle and generate predictions for future cycles.